The Science Behind Daysy

 That's enough to classify your fertile

-and non-fertile days with a high level of accuracy.
+and non-fertile days with 99.4% accuracy.

 The algorithm